Skip to content

 Foreign aid is crucial for Ukraine as the economic pressure caused by the full-scale Russian invasion mounts.
 The besieged country received $42.5 billion in external financing last year, allowing it to function amid the ongoing war.

-The IMF has reached a preliminary agreement with Ukraine to provide Kyiv with another tranche in September.
+The IMF in September reached a preliminary agreement with Ukraine to provide Kyiv with another tranche of funds.

 At the same time, the IMF said that the risks to Ukraine "remain exceptionally high" with the expected economic slowdown due to repeated Russian attacks on the country's energy infrastructure and the impact of the war on labor markets and confidence.